abi-am/omicss-25/Group projects/GP3/README.md

 ## Project Overview
 [This project](https://docs.google.com/presentation/d/1CmQuFbCy7I7oiA7GijIu8XGbgM3nY-9d/edit?usp=sharing&ouid=106664732077456500866&rtpof=true&sd=true) aims to explore the population structure of Caucasian varieties of grapevine using whole-genome sequencing data.
-The participants will become familiar with the VCF file format, the standard data preprocessing pipeline (variant calling, filtering) and the downstream population genomics analyses (ADMIXTURE, phylogenetic tree construction).
+The participants will become familiar with the VCF file format, the standard data preprocessing pipeline (variant calling, filtering) and the downstream population genomics analyses (ADMIXTURE, population differentiation analysis).

 ## Background
 Now that whole-genome sequencing (WGS) is relatively cheap and accessible, it has become possible to collect WGS data from hundreds or even thousands of individuals.
 This enables us to explore large-scale patterns of genetic variation across entire populations.